clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 .. _cgdisk-manual-install:

-Clear Linux Partitioning Using CGDISK
+Clear Linux partitioning using CGDISK
 #####################################

 These instructions will guide you through the initial setup of your hard drive